 The future value of investment will be

-A Recurring Deposit (RD) is a savings option where an individual invests a fixed amount of money on a regular basis, usually on a monthly basis.
-The investment period and interest rate are fixed in advance and the investor earns interest on the deposit at the end of the term.
+A recurring deposit is a savings option where an individual invests a fixed amount of money regularly, usually on a monthly basis.
+The investment period and interest rate are fixed in advance, and the investor earns interest on the deposit at the end of the term.